cheald/srp-bill-calculator/README.md

+# SRP Bill calculator

 This is a tool to estimate what your SRP power costs would be on each of their different plans.
+I wrote it to determine which of SRP's plans would be most beneficial for my home.

 To use it: